jiangtaoran/DexSim2Real2/README.md

 ![frame](https://jiangtaoran.github.io/dexsim2real2_website/static/images/method.jpg)
 Our DexSim2Real2 algorithm has 3 parts, **Interactive Perception**, **Explicit Physics Model Construction**, **Sampling Based Model Predictive Control**.

 For **Interactive Perception** module, We utilize [VRB](https://github.com/shikharbahl/vrb) and pixel warping method to acquire affordance.
+You can also try [where2act](https://github.com/daerduoCarey/where2act) method for interactive perception, which is also mentioned in our work.

 For **Explicit Physics Model Construction** module, we use [Ditto](https://github.com/UT-Austin-RPL/Ditto) as our construction module.

 For **Sampling-based Model Predictive Control** Module,we choose [ManiSkill2](https://github.com/haosulab/ManiSkill2) and [ManiSkill2-Learn](https://github.com/haosulab/ManiSkill2-Learn) as the basic framework.
 Besides, we utilize EigenGrasp method to reduce the action dimension of dexterous hand.
 Corresponding can be found in the repo.

-You can also try [where2act](https://github.com/daerduoCarey/where2act) method for interactive perception, which is also mentioned in our work.
+To conduct the whole process, we first capture the RGB image and depth information of the object and use **vrb** generate 3D contact point and post-contact vector.
+Then we write a script to drive the end effector to interact with the object with Moveit.
+Secondly, we use **Ditto** to generate world model of the object as URDF file.
+Finally, we use CEM to accurately manipulate the object in simulation.
+Another scriot is required to replay the trajectory on real robot.

+## Installation
+This code has been tested on Ubuntu 20.04 with Cuda 11.6, Python3.8, and PyTorch 1.11.0.

+1

 ## Citation
 ```